GaelVaroquaux/scipy-tutorials/source/control_flow.rst

 .. topic:: Excercise

-    Compute the decimals of Pi using the Bailey–Borwein–Plouffe formula:
+    Compute the decimals of Pi using the Wallis formula:

     ..  matplotlib's mathtext does not allow for control of the dpi.